AdobeDocs/experience-manager-65.en/help/mobile/phonegap-apps-console.md

 **Child Pages**

-The component lists all of the child pages of a specific page.
+The component lists all the child pages of a specific page.
 After you select this value, select the page on the Child Pages tab, or specify no value to list the children of the current page.

 **Fixed List**